Unity-Technologies/com.unity.formats.alembic/AlembicImporter/Packages/com.unity.formats.alembic/Documentation/com.unity.formats.alembic.md

 ![Alembic Shot Clip](images/abc_shot_clip.gif)

-You can playback Alembic as a `Alembic Shot` on a `Alembic Track`.
-To create an Alembic Shot drag an scene object with an Alembic Stream Player componet on the Clips view portion of the Timeline Editor.
+You can playback Alembic as an `Alembic Shot` on an `Alembic Track`.
+To create an Alembic Shot drag a scene object with an Alembic Stream Player component on the Clips view portion of the Timeline Editor.
 If the Timeline editor is empty create an temporary track so that you can see the Clips view portion.

 ![Alembic Clip Editor](images/abc_clip_editor.png)